top of page

 NCEA

 New Zealand's National Certificates of Educational Achievement (NCEA) are national qualifications for senior secondary school students.
-Howick College continues to uphold strong achievement rates in Literacy and Numeracy across all year levels.
-Our achievement rate for NCEA Levels 1 - 3 is consistently well above the New Zealand national average.
+Howick College continues to uphold strong achievement rates for NCEA Levels 1 - 3 and is consistently well above the New Zealand national average.

 NCEA is the main secondary school qualification undertaken by students from Year 11 to 13 and is recognised internationally by top universities around the world.
-There are three National Certificates - Level 1 NCEA, Level 2 NCEA and Level 3 NCEA.
+There are four qualifications that we offer

 How NCEA Works

-For NCEA, students must demonstrate that they meet standards in each subject.
+Each subject is typically made up of 3 to 5 standards.
 These are called Achievement Standards or Unit Standards and each standard is worth a certain number of credits.
-The standards are assessed using a mixture of internal and external assessments.
+Students are assessed against the standards using a mixture of internal (completed and marked at school) and external (marked externally) assessments.

 Level 1